mhrosas/mhrosas.github.io/CAenSevilla.md

 - [Laura Colmenarejo](https://sites.google.com/view/l-colmenarejo/home)
   > Laura finished her PhD thesis titled "Stability in the combinatorics of representation theory" in 2016.
   > Laura currently hold a tenure track position at North Carolina State Univesity, and a rising star in the area of Algebraic Combinatorics.

 - [Stefan Trandafir](https://www.researchgate.net/profile/Stefan-Trandafir)
-  > Stefan was a frecuent visitor to the group during his PhD at
+  > Stefan was a frecuent visitor to the group during
-  >  Simon Fraser University in Vacouver.
-He currently holds a
+  >  his PhD at Simon Fraser University in Vacouver.
+During
+  > this time, he delved deeper into some ideas regarding the
+  > study of Kronecker coefficients, which partially stemmed
+  > from our group's discussions.
+  > Additionally, he collaborated us in an article on a new
+  > symmetry exhibited by the Littlewood-Richardso
+  > coefficients.
+  > Stefan currently holds a
   > postdoctoral position with the quantum information group of
   >  Adan Cabello in Sevilla.
 - [Álvaro Gutiérrez Cáceres](https://sites.google.com/view/gutierrez-caceres/)